Bedrock (The Flintstones)

 Bedrock is a fictional city from the animated television series The Flintstones.
 It is the primary setting of The Flintstones where the main characters (the Flintstone family) and their neighbors live.

 Features

 The portrayal of Bedrock's climate varies throughout the series.
-While the presence of palm trees and cycads suggests a warm climate, there are episodes and movies set at Christmastime that depict snowy scenes.
+While the presence of palm trees and cycads suggests a warm climate, there are episodes and movies set at Christmas time that depict snowy scenes.
 In different portrayals, the areas around Bedrock vary significantly.
 Sometimes they are shown as desert-like, while other times they appear as tropical or subtropical jungles.
 For instance, in the opening scenes of the animated movie The Man Called Flintstone, the outskirts are depicted as a lush jungle.

 The residents of Bedrock are portrayed as friendly and quirky.
 They have a strong community spirit and often take part in charities and parades.
 Bedrock features several service organizations, the most famous being the Loyal Order of Water Buffaloes, which includes Fred Flintstone and Barney Rubble as members.